martivj/IdiotCardGame/README.md

 # IdiotCardGame

-This project is a simple implementation of the card game "idiot" made using JavaFX.
-The following documentation will include a description of the game itself, how the game was implemented and structured in the code, an overview of the object oriented principles used, and lastly a discussion about the approach to testing.
+This project is a simple implementation of the card game "Idiot" made using JavaFX.
+This document includes a description of the game itself, and a guide on how to run the application locally.

+Further documentation on the code structure, design choices and testing approach can be found in the [Code Overview](./idiotCardGame/README.md) document.

 ## The Game